xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 This blog post will be the first one of a series on pyATS.
 Today, we will explain what’s pyATS, install pyATS and cover a basic use case (getting a CLI output from a XR device).
 More use cases are going to be covered in the next posts.

 The code used for each blog post can be found [here](https://github.com/AntoineOrsoni/xrdocs-how-to-pyats).
-This link will include the code for all posts.
+This link will include the code for all posts.{: .notice}

 Today’s part will refer to the `0_get_cli_show` folder of the repo.

 ## Building blocks